About Insulin NovoRapid Vials 10 mL

 (See the Original Document here)

-What is NovoRapid Vials used for?
+What are NovoRapid Vials used for?

-NovoRapid insulin is insulin aspart and contains vitamin B3 (niacinamide) in its formulation.
+NovoRapid insulin is insulin-aspart and contains vitamin B3 (niacinamide) in its formulation.
 This helps to speed up insulin absorption in your body to help maintain insulin levels.
-It enters the bloodstream quickly in approximately 2½ minutes.
+It enters the bloodstream quickly, in approximately 2½ minutes.
 This way, you can take NovoRapid insulin at the meal’s start or 20 minutes after the start.

 NovoRapid is available from Novo Nordisk Canada in the following format:

-- NovoRapid vials 10 mL or 1000 Units
+- NovoRapid vials, 10 mL or 1000 units

-- NovoRapid Flexpen 3 mL or 300 units
+- NovoRapid Flexpen, 3 mL or 300 units

-- NovoRapid Cartridge 3 mL (designed for use with Novo Nordisk Insulin Delivery Devices)
+- NovoRapid Cartridge, 3 mL (designed for use with Novo Nordisk Insulin Delivery Devices)

-What is Dosage of NovoRapid Vials?
+What is the dosage of NovoRapid Vials?

-How to Store NovoRapid Vials?
+How to store NovoRapid Vials?

 NovoRapid Cartridge/Penfill/Vial

-- Not used – store in a refrigerator, 36°F–46°F (2°C to 8°C).
-Discard the pen if the liquid is frozen.
+- Not used; store in a refrigerator, 36°F–46°F (2°C to 8°C).
+If the liquid becomes frozen, dispose of the pen.

-- Used – Leave it at room temperature of less than 30°C Throw away the NovoRapid Vials or NovoRapid Cartridge after 4 weeks.
+- Used: Leave it at room temperature of less than 30 °C. Throw away the NovoRapid Vials or NovoRapid Cartridge after 4 weeks.

-NovoRapid Vials Side Effects
+NovoRapid Vials: Side Effects

 - Low potassium in your blood (hypokalemia).

-- Severe allergic reactions (whole-body reactions) – trouble breathing; a fast heartbeat; swelling of your face, tongue, or throat; sweating; extreme drowsiness; dizziness or confusion.
+- Severe allergic reactions (whole-body reactions): trouble breathing; a fast heartbeat; swelling of your face, tongue, or throat; sweating; extreme drowsiness; dizziness or confusion.
 Get help immediately.

 - Heart failure.
 Taking certain diabetes pills called TZDs (thiazolidinediones) with Fiasp® may cause heart failure in some people.